Share this guide:

 It's also possible when insuring with classic car insurance, to protect your car up to its true value to a collector.
 While it's often easy to estimate a car's market value, the murky waters surrounding how desirable a potential collector piece car is can depend on a lot of factors.
 By insuring up to an agreed value you are able to ensure you get the real value if any accident occurs.

-Finally, as the owner of a classic car, you're generally considered to be a great asset to insurers, who want to get a customer on board who's passionate and protective over their vehicle.
+Finally, classic car owners are generally considered to be a great asset to insurance companies, who want to get a customer on board who's passionate and protective over their vehicle.
 They know they're less likely to have to pay out for someone who's car is their pride and joy!

 What cars are considered “classic”?